kunlin0814/TORSMIC/README.md

 ## Overview

 TORSMIC is a pipeline designed for identifying somatic mutations in canine tumor samples using RNA-seq data.
 It utilizes a combination of tools and scripts to perform variant calling, annotation, and classification.
-The pipeline aims to provide accurate and reliable somatic mutation identification in a tumor-only setting with matching normal samples.
+The pipeline aims to provide accurate and reliable somatic mutation identification in a tumor-only setting without matching normal samples.

 ## Requirements